Daily Routine For The Newly Sober

 Rise & Shine Porcupine

-After spending countless years stuck in my addiction, I can actively vouch for how frustrating it can be to pick yourself back up time and time again.
+After spending countless years stuck in addiction, I can vouch for how frustrating it can be to pick yourself back up time and time again.
 I’m no stranger to the helpless feelings, and self-induced lack of motivation.

-Your recovery is dependent on the work you put into it on a daily basis.
+Your recovery is dependent on the work you put into it, on a daily basis.
 And if we’re being completely honest here, who the hell really wants to sign themselves up for that?

 Heidi pawlowski

-I know it can be challenging to have patience.
-With yourself and the entire recovery process.
-It’s hard to find drive especially on the harder days when you aren’t seeing instant results or gaining that sense of immediate gratification that we all desire.
+I know it can be challenging to have patience with yourself and the entire recovery process.
+It’s hard to find drive, especially on the harder days, when you aren’t seeing instant results, or gaining that sense of immediate gratification that we all desire.

 There’s one thing I can promise- The little things matter!